 This week's habit is short and simple--do not eat after 8 p.m.
-There is light at the end of this tunnel and there will be a day that we will need to go back to wearing (AND FITTING INTO) our normal clothes rather than just PJs or our comfortable athletic wear.
-Over the past few … Continue reading Do Not Eat After 8 P.M.
+There is light at the end of this pandemic tunnel and, more and more, we are going back to wearing (and, hopefully, FITTING into) our normal clothes rather than just PJs or our comfortable athletic wear.
+Over the past few weeks, I've been … Continue reading Do Not Eat After 8 P.M.

 When I began the 52 Weeks of Healthy Habits for Bright Light Living, life was definitely different.
 The habits were designed to be implemented slowly, week by week, in order to create sustainable habits.
 Rather than radically trying to change all aspects of our lives, the habits were designed to be manageable.
-The past month … Continue reading VISUALIZE the Life You Want
+This week, I … Continue reading VISUALIZE the Life You Want

-I say this only in jest and to illustrate a point, but . . . sometimes it feels as if this social isolation is nothing more than one large psychology experiment to see how we, humans, do without daily interaction.
-And I can tell you, without a doubt, social interaction is important.
-I spent the … Continue reading Reach Out to Friends
+[Originally posted in March 30, 2020] I say this only in jest and to illustrate a point, but . . . sometimes it feels as if the pandemic is nothing more than one large psychology experiment to see how we, humans, do without daily interaction.
+And I can tell you, without a doubt, social interaction … Continue reading Reach Out to Friends

 I was holding off including this habit until I became more proficient at it.
 If am being honest, my meditation practice is sporadic.
 It is something that I've wanted to be diligent about, but the franticness of life has been my excuse for not practicing meditation daily.
 Until now. . .one good silver lining of … Continue reading Meditate

-For this week’s Healthy Habit, I considered at least three other “habits" to share—all changing with the evolving circumstances of COVID-19.
+[Originally posted March 2020] For this week’s Healthy Habit, I considered at least three other “habits" to share—all changing with the evolving circumstances of COVID-19.
 Last week involved me trying to make my fundraising goals despite growing fears of the virus.
-I tried to balance the reality of the situation with my need to press on.
-Now, things are … Continue reading Hold Tight to Your Faith
+I tried to balance the reality of the situation with my need to press … Continue reading Hold Tight to Your Faith

 If you don't have something nice to say, don't say it at all.
 I remember seeing that phrase on a school bulletin board back in elementary school, and since then I've tried to abide by those words.
 I made it a point (I've not always done this, but I try) to not bad-mouth people, to … Continue reading Say Only Kind Words . . .to YOURSELF!